Practical Quarkus Guide for Beginners: 7 Key Solutions to Start Successfully

 ./mvnw quarkus:add-extension -Dextensions="io.quarkus:quarkus-jdbc-h2"

-It is important to also configure the database in the file application.properties
+It is also important to configure the database in the application.properties file

 Well, for this situation there is a tool called MicroProfile.
 Let me briefly explain:

-Review this code:
+Check this code:

 @GET